reubenharry/website/content/blog/recursive-pragmatics.md

 			vector space
 	2. the functional programming beauty of inference here

-I remember an idea which really struck me when I was learning about probabilistic models of language.
+I remember an idea which really struck me when I was learning about probabilistic models of meaning.

+		coming from the viewpoint of traditional semantics, where theoretical models are just that, this struck me as near miraculous.
+Your model isn't just an explanation, it's a simulation too!

 I'd just learnt about nested agents for playing reference games, like a speaker model S1(u|w) that reasons about a listener L1(w|u) that reasons about a literal speaker, and so prefers saying hat to the ambiguous glasses: